 For some of us, getting immersed in a story is an escape for whatever ills life is throwing at us.
-Getting acquainted with new characters and watching how their lives unfold and relationships develop draws us into the story and make the characters feel like familiar friends.
-The twists and turns of the story evoke our emotions and give us details to debate the story's issues with friends.
+Getting acquainted with new characters, and watching how their lives unfold and relationships develop, draws us into the story and makes the characters feel like familiar friends.
+The twists and turns of the story evoke an emotional reactions and give us details to debate the story's issues with friends.
 We can nearly always relate some part of our lives to the characters, the plot, the time, or setting so that we feel like we're living some part of the story vicariously through others.

 By our human nature, we long for happy ending stories.
 We like loose ends all tied up by the end of the tale.
 Happy endings prove that even the most tragic circumstances or insurmountable problems can be overcome.

 The following is a list of happy ending stories to inspire your day.
-Be aware of spoiler alerts.
+Be aware that there are spoilers ahead.

 The Shawshank Redemption

 Forrest Gump is a young boy with some cognitive challenges.
 After struggling with leg issues as a child, he discards his leg braces and gets into college on a football scholarship.
 His childhood friend, Jenny, befriends him and stands up for him throughout their lives.
-Forrest joins the Army and his friend, Bubba, convinces him to go into the shrimping business when the war is over, but Bubba gets killed.
+Forrest joins the Army and his friend, Bubba, convinces him to go into the shrimping business when the war is over—but Bubba gets killed.
 Despite his disabilities, Forrest becomes a hero in several capacities.
-Jenny turns down his first marriage proposal, but accepts the second one after she informs him that she's dying and they have a young son together.
-Forrest finds happiness in his son and learns that "Life is like a box of chocolates.
-You never know what you'll find inside."
+Jenny turns down his first marriage proposal, but accepts the second one after she informs him that she's dying, and they have a young son together.
+Forrest finds happiness in his son and learns that, "Life is like a box of chocolates.
+You never know what you’re gonna get."

 The Walk series is a set of books written by Richard Paul Evans.
 The main character, Alan Christoffersen, tells the story through a series of journal entries.
 Alan marries his childhood sweetheart, buys a McMansion, and builds a successful advertising business.
 After his beloved wife passes away after a horse accident, his partner steals his business.